-These four points alone (and there are many others like this) suggest that when the President and other people talk about undocumented immigrants as he does in the quote above, he is not courageously speaking the truth.
+These four points alone (and there are many others like this) suggest that when the President’s comments about immigrants are not courageous truth.

 And unfortunately, the President engages in this kind of reckless reasoning and rhetoric quite frequently.

-For example, last year he reported that Sweden was experiencing a major crime wave due to their admittance of refugees, including a recent terror attack.
-It turns out that there is was no recent terrorist attack and that easily accessible statistics show that “Crime rates in Sweden have stayed relatively stable over the last decade, with some fluctuations.”
+For example, last year he reported that Sweden was experiencing a major crime wave due to their admittance of refugees.
+He said this included a recent terror attack.
+It turns out that there is was no recent terrorist attack.
+And furthermore, easily accessible statistics show that “Crime rates in Sweden have stayed relatively stable over the last decade, with some fluctuations.”

-When the President and other people criticize as politically correct people who refuse to speak about “harsh realities” like this, what they are actually often criticizing is people’s refusal to make gross generalizations about ethnic and racial groups or people’s refusal to make ad hominem attacks or biased and prejudiced statements that are not sensitive to current research.
+When the President and other people criticize as politically correct people who refuse to speak about “harsh realities” like this, they are not virtuous.

 Rather, they are actually criticize people’s refusal to make gross generalizations about ethnic and racial groups.
 Or they criticize people’s refusal to make ad hominem attacks or prejudiced statements.